 The role of the PTA in facilitating torture has been widely documented.
 In his January 2017 report the UN Special Rapporteur on Torture concluded that “… the use of torture … to obtain a confession from detainees under the PTA is a routine practice,” and recommended its immediate repeal.
 In his July 2018 report, the former Special Rapporteur on the Promotion and Protection of Human Rights while Countering Terrorism stated that 80% of those arrested under the PTA in late 2016 had complained of torture and physical ill-treatment following their arrest, while also noting the disproportionate use of the PTA against Tamils.

-In September 2018, the Cabinet approved a CTA Bill.
-A recent analysis by Amnesty International concluded that the Bill “raises serious cause for concern on many fronts,” noting “the vaguely worded offences, the ability to intercept data with minimal judicial oversight, and the detention of persons for up to one year without charge.”
+In September 2018, the Cabinet approved a CTA Bill and in October 2018 it was presented to Parliament.
+However, progress stalled the following month when the Supreme Court ordered revisions be made to the Bill to render it consistent with the constitution.
+An analysis by Amnesty International concluded that the Bill “raise[d] serious cause for concern on many fronts,” noting “the vaguely worded offences, the ability [of the government] to intercept [personal] data with minimal judicial oversight, and the detention of persons for up to one year without charge.”

-In his January 2018 written update, the UN High Commissioner for Human Rights “urge[d] the Government to promptly repeal the Prevention of Terrorism Act and not necessarily wait for the replacement legislation to be finalised.”
-The Sri Lanka Campaign concurs with human rights activists who say that the PTA should be immediately repealed.
+The Sri Lanka Campaign endorses the view, as set out by the former UN High Commissioner for Human Rights in January 2018, that the government of Sri Lanka should “promptly repeal the Prevention of Terrorism Act and not necessarily wait for the replacement legislation to be finalised.”

 UNHRC 30/1 OP.
 13: “…welcomes the Government of Sri Lanka’s commitment to sign and ratify the International Convention for the Protection of All Persons from Enforced Disappearances without delay.”